Chart Color Schemes

 Housing

-Kotara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Kotara is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Dwelling structure in Kotara, as evaluated at the latest Census, comprised 88.5% houses and 11.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In Non-Metro NSW, there were no houses or other dwellings recorded.
-Home ownership in Kotara was 36.1%, with mortgaged dwellings at 42.4% and rented dwellings at 21.5%.
-The median monthly mortgage repayment in Kotara was $2,167, aligning with Non-Metro NSW's figure.
-The median weekly rent in Kotara was $460, whereas Non-Metro NSW had no recorded rents.
-Nationally, Kotara's mortgage repayments were higher than the Australian average of $1,863, and its rents were substantially above the national figure of $375.
+The dwelling structure in Kotara, as per the latest Census, consisted of 88.5% houses and 11.5% other dwellings including semi-detached, apartments, and 'other' dwellings.
+The home ownership rate was 36.1%, with 42.4% of dwellings mortgaged and 21.5% rented.
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was recorded at $460.
+Nationally, Kotara's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing